Disaster Legal Help Victoria

 Damage caused by the CFA

 Because the Country Fire Authority (CFA) is a public authority, it does not have to pay for any damage caused during firefighting activities.
-This is not the case if the damage was done on purpose or due to negligence.
+This does not apply if the damage was done on purpose or is due to negligence.
 If you think this is the case, seek legal advice.
-You can also contact the CFAExternal Link for more information.
+You can also visit the CFA website for more information.

-If you have home and contents insurance, this damage may be covered.
-In some instances, damage from heat, ash, soot, and smoke may also be covered by your policy.
+Damage caused during firefighting may be covered by your home and contents insurance.
+In some instances, your policy may also cover damage from heat, ash, soot, and smoke.
 Collect evidence as soon as you can to give to the insurer.
 Photographs and a written timeline of what happened may also be useful.
 For more information, see our page on Insurance.

 Damage to a water line